BDC Hamburger Icon

 The EEOC may follow up with requests for additional information, such as documents, interviews or on-site inspections.

 An employee may also make their complaint directly to you, in which case you should respond directly, confidentially and empathetically.
-Ensure you have a system in place for employees to make their complaints and that they know what type of response they should expect, such as in person, an email or an inquiry form.
+Have a system in place for employees to make complaints so they know what type of response they should expect, such as an email or an inquiry form.

 Your company’s HR handbook should outline your policy on employee complaints, complete with procedures and expectations.
 You should also have a system to conduct an impartial investigation should the complaint warrant one.